By Khalid Pagan

 “These kinds of stories are different than the rote emails or pre-functioned telephone calls we get on issues of the day.
 These are stories that touch people’s lives.” – Sen. Warner

-Sen. Warner called on all of us who support the goals of the Campaign to End Unwanted Medical Treatment to share our personal stories with our senators.
+Sen. Warner called on all of us who support the goals of the legislation to share our personal stories with our senators.
 We need to show that there is overwhelming and unyielding support in each of their communities for increased patient control at the end of life.
-Your story helps ensure that this issue is seen as what it is- a family issue, a bipartisan issue, and a family issue.
+Your story helps ensure that this issue is seen as what it is- a family issue, a bipartisan issue, and a universal issue.

 WHAT YOU CAN DO NOW: The Care Planning Act currently has 6 bipartisan cosponsors, and Sen. Warner emphasized the importance of recruiting even more supporters from both parties.
 Can we count on you to help recruit your senators?
 Click here to write a letter to your senators and ask them to cosponsor The Care Planning Act of 2015.
 Make sure to include your personal story about your parents, grandparents, spouse, friend, or other loved one.

-The Campaign to End Unwanted Medical Treatment and the National Academy of Social Insurance host occasional lunch briefings in Washington DC.
+The Campaign to End Unwanted Medical Treatment hosts occasional lunch briefings in Washington DC.
 Compassion & Choices is a founding member of the Campaign to End Unwanted Medical Treatment, a coalition of 19 organizations representing the interests of health care consumers and seniors.
 Compassion & Choices is also an enthusiastic supporter of the Care Planning Act of 2015.
 The bill’s goal is to make sure every American can talk to their health care providers – doctors, nurses, even social workers – about how much or little treatment they’d want if they were gravely ill.
 Over 60 other organizations have endorsed the bill, which now has 6 Senate co-sponsors – 3 Democrats and 3 Republicans.
 Senator Warner is determined to take the politics out of this issue and get his bill passed.